FlowFuse/website/src/blog/2024/03/flowfuse-on-siemens-iot2050.md

 <!--more-->

-<div style="background-color: #fff4b9; border:1px solid #ffc400; color: #a27110; padding: 12px; border-radius: 6px; font-style: italic;">Warning: Later in the guide we will be updating Node.js.
-This will break mraa library.
+<div style="background-color: #fff4b9; border:1px solid #ffc400; color: #a27110; padding: 12px; border-radius: 6px; font-style: italic;">Warning: Later in the guide we will be updating Node.JS.
+This will break MRAA library.
 This will prevent communication to the I/O of the device.</div>

 ## Prerequisites